The Funeral Home and The Medical Examiner

 Is permission needed from the next of kin to perform an autopsy?

 No, as the state-mandated function of the ME’s office is to protect public safety.
 If it is deemed necessary to conduct an autopsy, one will be performed.
-However, the Medical Examiner’s office understands that some families may not wish to have an autopsy performed on a loved one, and if the cause of death can be adequately ascertained without an autopsy, the need for an autopsy can be avoided.
-Sometimes the needs of law enforcement agencies dictate that an autopsy report be submitted.
+However, the Medical Examiner’s Office understands that some families may not wish to have an autopsy performed on a loved one.
+If the cause of death can be adequately ascertained without an autopsy, the need for an autopsy can be avoided.
+Sometimes, the needs of law enforcement agencies dictate that an autopsy report be submitted.

 Can we view the deceased at the Medical Examiner’s Office?

 No, the Medical Examiner’s office does not facilitate viewings of the body.
-An ID is required to identify the body but this is generally facilitated using a photo of the face of the deceased and possibly any identifying marks such as tattoos, scars or moles, etc.
+An ID is required to identify the body, but this is generally facilitated using a photo of the deceased’s face and possibly any identifying marks such as tattoos, scars, moles, etc.

 Can an open-casket service be conducted after an autopsy?

 Yes, your funeral director can still arrange an open-casket service after an autopsy has been performed.
-A medical examination is conducted with respect for the deceased and in a professional manner that should not interfere with a viewing of the deceased.
-As long as the deceased was in a suitable condition for viewing prior to the autopsy.
+A medical examination is conducted with respect for the deceased and in a professional manner that should not interfere with a viewing of the deceased as long as the deceased is in a suitable condition for viewing before the autopsy.

 How do we get the deceased released from the Medical Examiner’s office?

-Generally, death certificates, cremation permits and any transit permit required are given to the funeral director when he collects the deceased from the Medical Examiner’s office.
+Generally, death certificates, cremation permits, and any required transit permits are given to the funeral director when he collects the deceased from the Medical Examiner’s office.

-Who contacts the Funeral Home or Cremation Provider?
+Who contacts the Funeral Home or Cremation Provider if a loved one is taken to the Medical Examiner?

-It is the responsibility of the legal next of kin to select and contract a funeral home.
-The funeral home will then take care of all required legal matters pertaining to obtaining the death certificate and the release of the body to the funeral home.
+The legal next of kin is responsible for selecting and contracting a funeral home.
+The funeral home will then take care of all required legal matters about obtaining the death certificate and releasing the body to the funeral home.

 How do I obtain a certified copy of the death certificate?

 Your funeral director will provide you with certified copies of the death certificate.
-Alternatively, additional certified copies can be obtained from your local county vital records office.
+Alternatively, you can obtain additional certified copies from your local county vital records office.

 How do I obtain copies of the Medical Examiner’s report?

-The Medical Examiner’s report will be made publicly available usually within 4-6 months after the cause of death has been determined.
-There is generally a fee to obtain a copy.
+The Medical Examiner’s report is generally made publicly available within 4-6 months after the cause of death has been determined.
+A copy is generally available for a fee.

 How long can the Medical Examiner hold the body for?

-The Medical Examiner understands that it is a fraught time for relatives and they generally try and expedite the process where possible.
-This is also why it is easier to ensure you have enlisted a funeral home as soon as possible, as a funeral director is familiar with the Medical Examiner’s office, who to contact and the procedures for releasing a body.
+The Medical Examiner understands that it is a fraught time for relatives and generally tries to expedite the process where possible.
+This is also why it is easier to ensure you have enlisted a funeral home as soon as possible, as a funeral director is familiar with the Medical Examiner’s office, who to contact, and the procedures for releasing a body.

-Generally, the Medical Examiner will try to conduct the examination within 24 to 48 hours after the deceased has been brought to the ME’s office.
+Generally, the Medical Examiner will try to examine within 24 to 48 hours of the deceased’s arrival at the ME’s office.
 In most cases, the deceased can be released to the funeral home once the medical examination has been completed.
-However, if there are suspicious circumstances, or the case is a homicide, the deceased may be held for some additional time.
+However, if there are suspicious circumstances or the case is a homicide, the deceased may be held for some additional time.

 How do I claim a body that is held at the morgue?

-You need to appoint a funeral director from a funeral home or a cremation society as only licensed funeral directors can collect the deceased from the Medical Examiner’s morgue.
+It would help if you appointed a funeral director from a funeral home or a cremation provider, as only licensed funeral directors can collect the deceased from the Medical Examiner’s morgue.

-The sooner you select a funeral services provider to handle the funeral services, they can begin to communicate with the Medical Examiner’s office with a view to getting the deceased released into their care as soon as is possible.
+The sooner you select a funeral services provider to handle the funeral services, the sooner they can begin communicating with the Medical Examiner’s office to get the deceased released into their care as soon as possible.

 How do I arrange an affordable cremation if the deceased is at the county morgue?

-If you just wish to arrange for a simple cremation after the medical examination, you will still need to appoint a funeral service provider or cremation company.
+If you wish to arrange for a simple cremation after the medical examination, you will still need to appoint a funeral service provider or cremation company.
 They will complete the necessary forms with you to authorize a direct cremation.
-A direct cremation is where the deceased is collected and then a cremation performed without any ceremony or services.
+A direct cremation is where the deceased is collected.
+Then a cremation is performed without ceremony or services.
 It is the most economical way to arrange a simple disposition.
 Once the funeral home or crematory has performed the cremation, they can make the cremated remains available for you to collect.

-The process to liaise with the Medical Examiner and collect the deceased from the morgue is a routine procedure for a funeral home or cremation company.
-Therefore, in many counties, the price charged for a direct cremation from the Medical Examiner can be maintained at a low cost.
+Liaising with the Medical Examiner and collecting the deceased from the morgue is a routine procedure for a funeral home or cremation company.
+Therefore, the price charged for a direct cremation from the Medical Examiner can be kept low in many counties.

-The Medical Examiner will not generally refer you to a funeral home as this can be seen to be favoring a specific funeral services provider.
-If you do not have a funeral services provider selected you will need to find one.
-This can often be determined by what type of funeral services you require and what funds you have.
+The Medical Examiner will not generally refer you to a funeral home, as this can be seen as favoring a specific funeral services provider.
+If you do not have a funeral services provider selected, you must find one.
+This can often be determined by what type of funeral services you require and your funds.

-It is also wise to compare cremation prices as these can vary quite significantly for direct cremation.
-You can compare online, or phone a few funeral homes, asking about a “direct cremation service”.
+It is also wise to compare cremation prices as these can vary significantly for direct cremation.
+You can compare online or phone a few funeral homes, asking about a “direct cremation service.”

 Written by